galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-# Things to do once your ToolFactory is installed in a local Galaxy
+# Once your ToolFactory is installed in a local Galaxy

 - Congratulations on getting this far.
 - Now things get more interesting